 Why?
 Because they understand their audience.
 They know what their audience is looking for, where they’re searching, and how to respond to those inquiries.

-Developing a content strategy that works is like walking into Home Depot.
-You have a HUGE number of tools at your disposal, but you have to find the right one for your project.
+Developing a content strategy that works is like shopping at Home Depot.
+You have a HUGE number of tools at your disposal, but you have to find the right ones for your project.
 Buying a new lawnmower won’t help you retile your bathroom.

 Instead of immediately trying to get more visible in more places, ask yourself:

 - What does my audience journey look like?
 Where does my audience spend time at each point of the journey?

 - How do most people find me?
 Can I emphasize that platform or avenue and downplay (or eliminate) my time on others?

 Content Strategy Myth #2: The Fast Fashion Content Mentality